rahiaag/rahiaag/README.md

 Hi, my name is Rahi Agarwal.
 I’m someone who enjoys learning new things and improving myself every day.
 I have a curious mind and like exploring topics such as technology, communication, and personal growth.

-In my free time, I go to the gym, read, and work on building my skills in areas like programming and English speaking.
+In my free time, I read, and work on building my skills in areas like programming and Communication.
 I value positivity, respect, and helping others whenever I can.

 I believe in staying calm, working hard, and moving step by step toward my goals.